Who Is a Good Candidate for Gastric Sleeve Surgery?

 Frequently Asked Questions About Gastric Sleeve

 The average cost of a gastric sleeve surgery is $14.900, but it can vary widely from state to state.
-Since 2010 many insurance companies cover the costs of gastric sleeve surgery as a primary weight loss method, so make sure you check with your insurer.See Answer
+Since 2010 many insurance companies cover gastric sleeve surgery costs as a primary weight-loss method, so make sure you check with your insurer.See Answer

-The post gastric sleeve complications are very rare.
+The post gastric sleeve complications are infrequent.
 However, the most serious ones are bleeding, stomach leak, blood clots, wound infection, abdominal abscess, stenosis, and stomach obstruction.See Answer

-Why Choose Gastric Sleeve at Marina Del Rey Hospital
+Why Choose Gastric Sleeve at Cedars-Sinai Marina del Rey Hospital

 If you are interested in learning more about gastric sleeve surgery, or to see if you qualify, schedule an appointment with one of our bariatric surgeons at Cedars-Sinai Marina del Rey Hospital's weight loss program.